caiocoutinhonvt/api-jungle-devs/README.md

 # Jungle Devs Challenge ###001

-Jungle-Devs Challenge, a challenge to get a general understanding of how an API works, made in Django REST Framework
+A challenge to get a general understanding of how an API works, made in Django REST Framework.
+The concepts applied were:

+- REST architecture;
+- Authentication and permissions;
+- Data modeling and migrations;
+- PostgreSQL database;
+- Query optimization;
+- Serialization;
+- Production builds (using Docker).

 ## Install